 This infection causes small depressions, or pits, in the top layer of the skin.
 It can also lead to a bad smell.

 Pitted keratolysis usually affects people who wear enclosed warm footwear for long periods, including soldiers, sailors, and athletes.
-It also tends to be common in tropical areas where people usually go barefoot.
+It also tends to be

 The bacteria species Kytococcus sedentarius, Dermatophilus congolensis, Corynebacterium, or Actinomyces usually cause the infection.